Cloud-based field service softwareOur blog Using predictive analytics to improve field service management

 Anticipate future performance

-With predictive analytics technologies, such as artificial intelligence and machine learning, you can define statistical models based on historical data for any type of installation or maintenance work completed by field technicians.
+With predictive analytics techniques, such as artificial intelligence and machine learning, you can define statistical models based on historical data for any type of installation or maintenance work completed by field technicians.

 These statistical models result in analyses that predict future trends and allow you to anticipate, for example, how spare parts stocks will need to be managed or impending failures on a specific type of equipment.
 With preconfigured machine learning models, you can extract useful information from the analyzed data even faster.

 Together, all of these factors point to the undeniable fact that field service companies must take a keen interest in new predictive analytics technologies.
-These technologies will soon be essential to keep up with the frantic race to deliver ever-higher performance levels.
+Whether it’s AI predictive analytics or understanding the differences between prescriptive analytics vs predictive, these tools will soon be essential to keep up with the frantic race to deliver ever-higher performance levels.